Fungal nail infections are common. They're not serious but they can take a long time to treat.

 - is severe and treatment has not worked

 - has spread to other nails

-Your GP can prescribe antifungal tablets.
-You'll need to take these every day for up to 6 months.
+You may need to take antifungal tablets for up to 6 months.

 - loss of taste

-You can't take antifungal tablets if you're pregnant or have certain conditions.
+You cannot take antifungal tablets if you're pregnant or have certain conditions.
 They can damage your liver.

 Badly infected nails sometimes need to be removed.
 It's a small procedure done while the area is numbed (under local anaesthetic).

 Laser treatment uses laser to destroy the fungus.